Are you traveling to Bali with kids?

 48. Canyon tubing

-The same tour operator as Bali Quad, you can hop into a one-person inflatable tube and drift your way down the river.
+With the same tour operator as Bali Quad, you can hop into a one-person inflatable tube and drift your way down the river.
 It’s a fun adventure with a flying fox ride thrown in.

 49. Whitewater rafting